Code-Institute-Submissions/Milestone-Project-LHH/README.md

 * Background; settings from Whiskey drop excercise and bootstrap website.
 * Opaque-overlay; settings from Whiskey drop excercise and bootstrap website.
 * Navbar (Upper navigation).
 The basic code is from getbootstrap.com examples.
+I have edited the code.
-I have edited the code on a few points.
+* Navigation menu left.
+The basic code is from getbootstrap.com docs.
+I have edited the code.

 ### Media